funcompbio/practical4/practical4.md

 `i` is not changing; and (2) the variable `s` is infinitely growing by one.
 These two facts will help us drawing the conclusion that the assignment `i = i + 1` should be part of the loop statement.

+Watching variables can help also debugging our programs when they do end but do not provide the expected result.
+They should help us to identify the place in the program where they are taking the wrong value.